signalstickers/signalstickers-client/STICKERS_INTERNALS.md

 ![](.github/internals_fetch.png)

-When opening a sticker pack in the app, the manifest is fetch by the app, then all the stickers, then decrypted with the key given in the URL.
+When opening a sticker pack in the app:

+1. Manifest is fetched by the app at `cdn.signal.org/stickers/{pack id}/manifest.proto`, then decrypted using the `pack key`
+2. Individuals stickers files are fetched at `cdn.signal.org/stickers/{pack id}/full/{sticker id (int))}` then decrypted using the `pack key`

 _The same principle is applicable for downloading pack when receiving a sticker._